Do you ever find yourself needing to send large files through Outlook but are restricted by the file attachment size limit?

 3 ) Add a contact, subject line, and message like you normally would.

 4) Click the “Attach Large File” button to attach a file larger than 25MB, then wait for the file to finish uploading.
 You won’t have to wait long because TitanFile’s blazing-fast upload speed is capable of uploading gigabytes worth of files within minutes! (as long as your internet speed supports it)

-5) Click the “secure send” icon to send the file(s) to your recipient.
+5) Click the “secure send” icon to send an encrypted Outlook or Office 365 email to your recipient.

 That’s it!
 Your recipient will now receive a link to access the files securely.

 Now you can securely send large files to all your contacts, directly from Outlook.
 No need to resort to any other large file sharing method.

 Found this solution useful?
 Share it below to show others how to attach large files to Outlook.